DinMo Documentation

 1. Create a new segment and select the user model you used for predictions.

-2. The AI attributes will appear in the additional model filters.
-For example, you can choose customers with a churn likelihood above 90% in the coming month.
+2. The score will appear in the filters of the users model, like all the attributes specific to the customer.
+For example, you can choose customers with a churn likelihood above 90% and a LTV lesser than 10 in the coming month.

 Most common segments